About

 I’m Zoë (she/her) and I am a qualified Counsellor & Psychotherapist.
-I’m Irish with Afro-Caribbean heritage and based in Bristol, UK.
+I’m Irish with Antiguan heritage and based in Bristol, UK.

 Rarely, if ever, are any of us healed in isolation.
 Healing is an act of communion.